You can configure and manage your Active-Active database from either the admin console or the command line.

 Remove participating clusters

-All of the existing participating clusters must be online and in a syncing state when you remove an online participating clusters.
-If you must remove offline participating clusters, you can do this with forced removal.
-If a participating cluster that was removed forcefully returns attempts to re-join the cluster, it will have an out of date on Active-Active database membership.
+All existing participating clusters must be online and in a syncing state when you remove an online participating cluster.
+If you must remove offline participating clusters, you can forcefully remove them.
+If a forcefully removed participating cluster tries to rejoin the cluster, its Active-Active database membership will be out of date.
 The joined participating clusters reject updates sent from the removed participating cluster.
-To avoid re-join attempts, purge the forcefully removed instance from the participating cluster.
+To prevent rejoin attempts, purge the forcefully removed instance from the participating cluster.

 Replication backlog